National Grid (Great Britain): History

+2020s – Great Grid Upgrade

+In the 2020s National Grid announced the Great Grid Upgrade, a series of 17 projects to increase the capacity of the grid to receive supply from offshore sources and to meet increasing demand, such as that from electric cars.

 In 2021 a new non-lattice design of electricity pylon, the T-pylon, was built near East Huntspill, Somerset for the new 35 mile Hinkley Point C to Avonmouth connection.
+In 2023, the National Grid began removing equipment made by China's NARI Technology over national security concerns.

+In 2024, the Department for Energy Security and Net Zero established the publicly owned NESO to acquire the electricity system operator license from National Grid plc.
+National Grid remains the transmission system operator.

 Characteristics of the grid

 The contiguous synchronous grid covers England (including the Isle of Wight), Scotland (including some of the Scottish islands such as Orkney, Skye and the Western Isles which have limited connectivity), Wales, and the Isle of Man.

 Network size

 The following figures are taken from the 2005 Seven Year Statement.